 It’s possible to overdose on cough drops containing menthol, but it is incredibly difficult.
 Most cases of menthol poisoning occur because of the ingestion of pure menthol.
 Over-the-counter cough drops don’t contain pure menthol.
 The menthol is usually watered down and mixed with other ingredients.

-To put it in perspective, a typical cough drop contains between 3 and 10 milligrams (mg) of menthol.
-The lethal dose of menthol is estimated to be roughly 1,000 mg (1 gram) per kilogram of body weight.
+To put it in perspective, a typical cough drop contains between 3 and 10 milligrams (mg) of menthol. is estimated to be roughly 1,000 mg (1 gram) per kilogram of body weight.
 In other words, someone who weighs 150 pounds (68 kg) would likely have to eat more than 6,800 cough drops containing 10 mg of menthol in a short period of time to risk the chance of a lethal overdose.

 Some people love the sweet taste and calming effects of cough drops and may want to take them even when they don’t have a cough.
 However, eating more than the recommended amount of cough drops (or anything for that matter) can result in a few unwanted symptoms.

 You’ll probably experience some type of indigestion or a stomach ache before any more serious symptoms of overdosing on cough drops occur.